-1).
-Less Management Team Debate: A great VP of Finance clarifies what happened, what should happen, and who owns it, all from a quantitative perspective.
+A great VP of Finance clarifies what happened, what should happen, and who owns it, all from a quantitative perspective.
 Even simple concepts like churn, customer count, or net dollar retention (NDR) can have valid nuance in the details, and this role helps put these debates to rest with clearly defined terms, timely results, and accountability.
-When the numbers are accurately presented thoughtfully, management team decision-making improves and scale starts to accelerate.
+When the numbers are accurately and thoughtfully presented , management team decision-making improves and scale starts to accelerate.

 At this point, the VP of Finance has helped to implement a new system of “high altitude navigation” and, in doing so, become a powerful ally to the CEO and management team.

 The Impact of a Great Chief Financial Officer (CFO)

 Great CFOs are hard to find, so it makes sense to prioritize the VP of Finance first.
 In fact, great CFOs are actually more attracted to scenarios with a tenure of VP Finance leadership, as it allows them to be more impactful on strategy, corporate execution, and value creation.
 Not surprisingly, most CFO hires only start to make sense once the company has passed $100M in ARR and the path to IPO becomes more credible.
 At this point, here are three things to expect following the addition of a great CFO:

 The Management Team is More Aligned on Strategy, Operational Goals, and Financial Results